brickfrog/justin.vc/content/posts/ox-hugo-and-org-roam.md

 Post-Update Notes:

 -   <https://scripter.co/sidenotes-using-only-css/>, read this after I wrote my own.
     Also a good way of making sidenotes and how to use ox-hugo.
+(This is ox-hugo's creator)

 [^fn:1]: Hello!
 This is a footnote.
 Yay.
 In other topics I'll probably try to limit
     footnotes to actual citations with `citar` or the like.